urbit/docs-examples/README.md

 # docs-examples

-This repo contains example agents, apps, and other code used in the [urbit.org developer documentation](https://urbit.org/docs).
+This repo contains example agents, apps, and other code used in the [urbit developer documentation](https://developers.urbit.org).